-Recently I was trading emails with a CEO of a large company and asked about their how they develop their leaders.
-This company is a good place to work and has created ownership for their employees through an employee stock ownership program (ESOP).
+Recently I was trading emails with a CEO of a large company and asked about how they develop their leaders.
+This company is a good place to work and has created ownership for its employees through an employee stock ownership program (ESOP).
 They have worked at developing their culture and they have been a growth company for many years.
-They have been a‘promote from within’ company as well.
+They have been a ‘promote from within’ company as well.
 All good things and they are a place that people want to work.
 So, you would have to give kudos to the leadership team for developing a very successful business.

 Back to my question and his response; “we have developed several leadership programs that we use, as this is a major focus for our company”.
 This shows that there is a priority to at least train employees about leadership.
 Another good thing, right?
 Yes!
 But not good enough in today’s hyper-competitive environment.
 Read on if you are the type of person who believes if better is possible, good is not good enough.